 On-line resources are often the first port of call for advice and information for many.
 YouTube has a wide range of how-to videos to help with a huge range of topics and Ravelry is a free site for knitters and crocheters and is quick and easy to join, once you have why not come and find us by searching under Groups for kcg and join in the discussion.

-Meanwhile here are some tips from our members - don't forget to contact us if you'd like to share your ideas.
+Meanwhile here are some tips from our members – don’t forget to let us know using our contact form if you’d like to share your ideas.

 Some top tips from Poppy Scott